MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data

-Although mediation modeling frameworks have been well established, to the best of our knowledge, there have been few studies to address the zero-inflated distributions for mediators.
-In a typical mediation analysis, the total effect of an exposure variable can be decomposed into a mediation effect and a direct effect where the mediation effect measures the amount of the total causal effect attributable to change in the mediator caused by the exposure variable and the direct effect measures the causal effect due to change in the exposure variable while keeping the mediator variable constant.
-When the mediator has a zero-inflated distribution such as a zero-inflated Beta (ZIB) distribution, we show that its mediation effect can be further decomposed into two parts with one part being the mediation effect attributable to the amount of numeric change in the mediator and the other part being the mediation effect attributable to the binary change of the mediator from zero to a non-zero state.
+Although mediation modeling frameworks have been well established, to the best of our knowledge, there have been few studies to address zero-inflated compositional mediators.
+In a typical mediation analysis, the total effect of an independent variable can be decomposed into a mediation effect and a direct effect where the mediation effect measures the amount of the total causal effect attributable to change in the mediator caused by the independent variable and the direct effect measures the causal effect due to change in the independent variable while keeping the mediator variable constant.
+When the mediator has a marginal zero-inflated distribution such as a zero-inflated Beta (ZIB) distribution, we show that its mediation effect can be further decomposed into two parts with one part being the mediation effect attributable to the amount of numeric change in the mediator and the other part being the mediation effect attributable to the binary change of the mediator from zero to a non-zero state.
 This phenomenon can be explained by the two-part nature of a zero-inflated distribution.
 For example, a ZIB distribution is essentially a two-component mixture distribution \citep{Dalrymple2003}: one component is a degenerate distribution with probability mass of one at zero, and the other component is a Beta distribution.
 The mediator changing from zero to a positive value results in the discrete jump from zero to a non-zero state as well as the change in the numerical metric of the mediator and thus the mediation effect can be decomposed accordingly.
-Both changes have important consequences as we can see in the real study examples later where the absence of a microbial taxon and the abundance level of a microbial taxon given its presence are considered.
+Both changes have important interpretations in microbiome research.
 What makes it more complicated is that the observed zero-valued data points could be false zeros meaning that the true values are non-zero but observed as zero due to failure of detection.
 This is similar to a missing data problem and will be addressed here as well.